ionic-team/ionic-framework/README.md

 ## LICENSE

-Ionic is licensed under the Apache 2.0 Open Source license.
+Ionic is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.